jpalaoro197/motocross-supercross-fantasy-companion/README.md

 * 10:40am - 11:05am write full proposal
 * 11:10am - 12:30pm more research of data scraping(scraping api, and web scraping)
 * 8:55pm - 9:10pm sending out another email to the ama trying to get access to live timing and scoring
+* 9:10pm - 9:40pm quickly finding out I'm not going to be able to use someone elses web scraper $$$$, and I'm going to have to build my own(: